jessebmiller/volition/README.md

 ### From crates.io (Recommended)

-Once published, you can install the command-line tool and the required MCP servers directly from crates.io.
+You can install the command-line tool and the required MCP servers directly from crates.io.
 You need to install the main CLI first, followed by the servers:

 ```bash
 # Install the main Volition CLI